worldline/ios-training/docs/src/ui-development/README.md

 - `List`: A container view that displays a scrollable list of data.
 - `NavigationView` and `NavigationLink`: Allow to navigate between views.
 - `UserDefaults`: A simple way to persist small data such as user preferences.
+- `AsyncImage`: A view that can load and display an image from a URL.

 ### Examples: